doc4d/docs/docs/WritePro/writepro.md

 ---
 id: 4dwriteprointerface
-title: 4D Write Pro interface
+title: 4D Write Pro Interface
 ---

-4D WritePro interface offers a set of palettes, which allow end users to easily customize a 4D Write Pro document.
+4D WritePro Interface offers a set of palettes, which allow end users to easily customize a 4D Write Pro document.

 A 4D developer can easily implement these palettes in his application.
 Thus the end user can handle all 4D Write Pro properties such as: fonts, text alignment, bookmarks, table layout, frames.

-The main [4D Write Pro documentation](https://doc.4d.com/4Dv20/4D/20/Entry-areas.300-6263967.en.html) can be found in the 4D Design Reference manual.
+The main [4D Write Pro Interface documentation](https://doc.4d.com/4Dv20/4D/20/Entry-areas.300-6263967.en.html) can be found in the *4D Design Reference manual*.

 You will find below the Table Wizard configuration documentation.

 ## Table Wizard

-The table wizard is here to further simplifie table creation based on database data using contexts, data sources, and formulas.
+The table wizard is here to further simplify table creation based on database data using contexts, data sources, and formulas.

 The Table Wizard, accessible to end-users, loads templates provided and configured by 4D developers.
 This enables developers to customize the template according to the specific use cases and business requirements of the users.